How To: Tying Topwater Flies - The Gurgler

 Finished:

-Complete the fly by trimming the Marsh Legs to the same length as the tail and use your favorite UV Epoxy to cover the exposed thread wraps for added durability.
+Complete the fly by trimming the Marsh Legs to the same length as the tail and use some Solarez UV Resin to cover the exposed thread wraps for added durability.

 There are many variants of topwater flies, the classic Gurgler is just one example.
 Other examples include modified Diver variations and Popping Shrimps.